codeswitchstudio/codeswitchstudio/README.md

 Hi there 👋

-I am a multi-disciplinary digital creative with a background in media, communication and culture.
+I am a multi-disciplinary digital pixel-pusher with a background in media, communication and culture.

 I enjoy bringing research to life visually and am experienced in crafting and enhancing content for various users and platforms; turning complex information into engaging and accessible stories, explaining technical issues to non-technical people.